 Have you inherited a property, but instead of joy, the inheritance mainly brings worries due to high debts?
 This scenario is a reality for over 30% of heirs in Germany.
-We will show you how to systematically proceed to avoid liability with your private assets and regain control.
+We show you how to systematically proceed to avoid liability with your personal assets and regain control.

 With access to Google, BORIS, and Deep Research.